Relintai/pandemonium_engine_docs/03_usage/20_export/14_exporting_for_web.md

 :mimetype:`application/octet-stream`.
 The `.wasm` file is delivered as :mimetype:`application/wasm`.

-.. caution:: Delivering the WebAssembly module (`.wasm`) with a MIME-type
+Caution:

-             other than :mimetype:`application/wasm` can prevent some start-up optimizations.
+    Delivering the WebAssembly module (`.wasm`) with a MIME-type other than :mimetype:`application/wasm` can prevent some start-up optimizations.